jacechua/Hadoop/README.md

 # Hadoop-Systems-Engineer
-Material knowledge requisite for Hadoop Systems Engineering.
+Material knowledge required for Hadoop Systems Engineering at Amazon.